 - some women want to use cooling pads on their perineum or they pop maternity pads in the fridge to cool

-Have an idea of what to expect
+3) Baby Preparation – have an idea of what to expect

 So you know a bit more about what a newborn does, what feeding can be like, how much cuddling they may need as well as how you may be feeling both physically and emotionally because it can be a bit of a rollercoaster in those early days and weeks.